->Develop a set of predictable, transparent public incentive tools to encourage development at the local level.

->Identify development needs; align public incentives to need; invest in development projects that are aligned to identified needs.

->Market incentives and make efforts to help developers succeed in meeting DBE, Local Hire and other requirements.
+- >Develop a set of predictable, transparent public incentive tools to encourage development at the local level. - >Identify development needs; align public incentives to need; invest in development projects that are aligned to identified needs. - >Market incentives and make efforts to help developers succeed in meeting DBE, Local Hire and other requirements. - 6.
+Continue agressive code enforcement to ensure code compliance.

-6. Continue agressive code enforcement to ensure code compliance.
-Who: HDLC.
-Code Enforcement
+Who: HDLC, Code Enforcement

-When: Next five years Resources: Staff time

-Code enforcement must continue to be a priority to ensure the orderly appearance of downtown and Canal Street and to limit the growth of illegal, nuisance uses.

-7. Ensure that new development throughout downtown meets the highest standards for context sensitivity and overall design quality.
+- > Code enforcement must continue to be a priority to ensure the orderly appearance of downtown and Canal Street and to limit the growth of illegal, nuisance uses. - 7.
+Through the new zoning ordinance, Ensure that new development throughout downtown meets the highest standards for context sensitivity and overall design quality.

 Who: CPC

+Creating clear, demanding The design guidelines in the new zoning ordinance will ensure that new construction actually adds value and character to downtown streets, which will in turn attract additional investment.
+New zoning and design guidelines should insist on a more attractive treatment of on-site parking, building facades that encourage pedestrian activity and engage the street, and a higher standard for building materials and overall design quality.

+While taking into consideration the scale of existing and adjacent neighborhoods, the new zoning regulations should also allow sufficient capacity in height and density to encourage the redevelopment of surface parking lots.

+8. Provide incentives to facilitate safe and enhanced occupancy of vacant upper floors of buildings in the CBD and nearby Vieux Carré, and other historic commercial areas.

+Who: Economic Development

 When: Next five years

 Resources: Staff time

-The design guidelines in the new zoning ordinance ensure that new construction actually adds value and character to downtown streets, which will in turn attract additional investment.
-New zoning and design guidelines insist on a more attractive treatment of onsite parking, building facades that encourage pedestrian activity and engage the street, and a higher standard for building materials and overall design quality.

-While taking into consideration the scale of existing and adjacent neighborhoods, the new zoning regulations also allow sufficient capacity in height and density to encourage the redevelopment of surface parking lots.

-8. Provide incentives to facilitate safe and enhanced occupancy of vacant upper floors of buildings in the CBD and nearby Vieux Carré, and other historic commercial areas.
-Who: Economic Development When: Next five years Resources: Staff time